 Doug Saunders’s Maximum Canada: Why 35 Million Are Not Enough, was published at the same time as my book, Canada in Decay: Mass Immigration, Diversity, and the Ethnocide of Euro-Canadians.
 Maximum was published by a conglomerate, Alfred Knopf-Penguin-Random House, backed by solid editorial reviews, interviews, invited talks, and displays at major bookstores.
-Canada in Decay was released by a very small publisher, yet it has been consistently ranked number one at Amazon.ca in various subcategories, with excellent customer reviews.
+Canada in Decay was released by a very small publisher, yet it has been consistently ranked number one at Amazon.ca in various subcategories, with excellent customer reviews. [ Note: in December 2019 Amazon deleted about 70 customer reviews, and it froze the ranking of the book around 2022].
 The magazine and newspaper reviews of Maximum are positive while very unenthusiastic.
 Decay has been reviewed four times in the alternative media, two long reviews, always with verve and eagerness.

 Maximum seeks to maximize ideas repeated every day in the media and in bank branches.
 It says that Canada needs to double its immigration intake to become a nation worthy of respect.
 Bringing 250,000+ immigrants per year since the early 1990s has not been enough.
 We need 400,000-500,000 annually until the end of this century.